nothke/sdlw.h/README.md

 4. In Visual Studio, open project properties - right click in Solution Explorer on your project (should have ++ icon in vs2019) and select Properties;
 5. In `C/C++ > General > Additional Include Directories` add your include folder, which is in my example `$(ProjectDir)deps\sdl\include;` (don't forget to delimit with `;`);
 6. In `Linker > General > Additional Library Directories` add `$(ProjectDir)deps\sdl\lib\x64;`
-7. In `Linker > Input > Additional Dependencies` add `SDL2.lib;SDL2main.lib`
+7. In `Linker > Input > Additional Dependencies` add `SDL2.lib;SDL2main.lib;`
-8. Build your project and everything should work!
+8. Build your project.
+If you run it, it SHOULD tell you that SDL2.dll is missing;
+9. Now take SDL2.dll from your package and put it in your binary folder.
+By default that should be ProjectFolder\Debug or ProjectFolder\Release (you'll need to add to both if you switch configurations);
+10. Now when you run it, it should work!